Did you know that you can experience art, culture, and history at LA's storied museums without spending a dime?

 Long Beach, CA 90840

 Carolyn Campagna Kleefeld Contemporary Art Museum is a community of people who examine, critique, and create contemporary art and culture.
-Recently expanded to 11,000 square feet, the arts complex located on the beautiful campus of California State University, Long Beach, Kleefeld Contemporary is the only museum in Long Beach that is always free.
+Recently expanded to 11,000 square feet, the arts complex located on the beautiful California State University campus, Kleefeld Contemporary is the only museum in Long Beach that is always free.

 301 N Baldwin Ave.